Table of Contents

 A tissue is a collection of similar cells working together to perform a specific function.
 Let’s consider muscle tissue as an example – it’s made up of muscle cells which all contract to allow movement.
 You can think of tissue as the team players all playing the same position.

 An organ, however, is like the whole team.
-It’s made up of different kinds of tissues all structured together to perform more complex tasks.
+Different kinds of tissues structure together to perform more complex tasks.
 Take the heart, for example.
-The heart isn’t just made up of one type of tissue.
-It’s primarily composed of muscle tissue (for pumping blood), but it also has connective tissue (for structure) and nervous tissue (for transmitting signals).
+The heart doesn’t consist of just one type of tissue.
+Muscle tissue primarily composes it for pumping blood, but it also contains connective tissue for structure and nervous tissue for transmitting signals.

 So, to sum it up, cells of the same type join forces to create tissues, then different types of tissues team up to form organs.
 Understanding this helps us appreciate the amazing teamwork happening in our bodies every moment of every day!